Life and a death sentence in rebel-held Damascus

 When her interrogator told her to watch what she was saying and lower her voice she refused, saying she had done no wrong.
 "He said: 'No problem.
 When the mufti returns after liberating Sbeineh, he'll be the one to carry out your execution.'"

-But the rebels lost Sbeineh, a nearby town, to government troops who quickly advanced toward Hind's neighborhood.
+But the rebels lost Sbeineh, a nearby town, to government troops who quickly advanced toward Hind's neighbourhood.

 The rebels knew their battle would soon be lost, and Hind heard them in the middle of the night chanting songs of sorrow and mourning in the streets.
 They had run low on ammunition, and they felt their commander had sold them out.